The IS works with councils and other partners to provide high quality and cost-effective training and development opportunities for elected members.

 We provide a range of training offers to elected members to help them carry out their roles and responsibilities in the council.
 Please check out our catalogue and contact David Barr to discuss your requirements.

 Other consultancy services are available upon request.
 To enquire further please contact David Barr.

 In addition to our own briefings and guidance for elected members, many of the organisations we work with also produce information and advice for councillors.
 We've gathered some of the resources that we consider useful for elected members.

 A survey of councillors elected in 2017.
 It looks at the demographic profile of councillors and questions relating to their role, such as additional employment status, how councillor duties are managed and why they chose to stand for election.

-Follow Me: A Guide to Social Media for Elected Members in Scotland
+#FollowMe2: a Social Media Guide for Elected Members

 An introduction to what social media is and how councillors can use it for communication.
 This also contains brief guides to the most popular social media tools.